RSwallow987/Version-Control-Exersices-/README.md

 # Version-Control-Exersices-
 Completing the introductory Github exercises for EDA

-This file is part of EDA lecture block 2.
+This file is part of EDA lect